pulp/pulp-operator/staging_docs/admin/guides/configurations/storage.md

 ```

 After that, Pulp Operator will automatically update the `settings.py` config file and redeploy pulpcore pods to get the new configuration.

-## Configuring Pulp Operator in non-production clusters

-If there is no `Storage Class` nor `Persistent Volume Claim` nor `Object Storage` provided the operator will deploy the components (Pulp, Database, and Cache) with an [emptyDir](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir).

-You must configure storage for the Pulp Operator.
-For non-production clusters, you can set the components to an empty directory.
-If you do so, everything is lost if you restart the pod.

-!!! warning
-    Configure this option for only non-production clusters.

-!!! warning
-    The content stored in an `emptyDir` volume is not shared between the pods, because of that deploying Pulp with more than a single replica of `pulpcore-api` and/or `pulpcore-content` will result in unexpected behaviors.

-Configuring Pulp operator with `emptyDir` will fail the execution of some plugins.
-For example, `pulp-container` plugin needs to access the data created by `pulpcore-api` component through `pulpcore-content` pod, but since each pod has its own `emptyDir` volume - and their data is not shared between them - Pulp will not work as expected.